sh2orc/kkot-webui/README.md

 - **Other Models**: Support for Claude, LLaMA, Mistral, and various other models

 ### 💬 Chat Interface
-- Real-time conversational chat UI
+- Seamless and Real-time conversational chat UI
 - Message copy, like/dislike, and regeneration features
 - User message editing capabilities
 - Responsive design for mobile and desktop